 • Legal guidance provided by Section 504 and ADA

-• Professors do not include parents in educational process and cannot legal do so without written consent from the student
+• Professors do not include parents in educational process and cannot legally do so without written consent from the student

 • Parents should not expect the college to provide reports on students' progress or attendance.
 Student may sign a release to allow staff to discuss personal information with whom ever he/she chooses.